tom-pratt/jekyll-now/_posts/2017-08-04-morphous-sdk.md

 ### 1. Create some content

 Create and manage your content in Orchard CMS.
 Then add the Morphous modules which turn your content into JSON.
+Orchard can render the content on its own web front end of course.

 <center><a href="https://raw.githubusercontent.com/tom-pratt/tom-pratt.github.io/master/images/posts/morphousnativepost/web_screenshots_m.png" target="_blank"><img src="https://raw.githubusercontent.com/tom-pratt/tom-pratt.github.io/master/images/posts/morphousnativepost/web_screenshots_s.png" /></a></center>